abhishekhk93/habya-2025/README.md

 1. Additional calls happening in Home page due to useEffect in providers - triggering /sign-in followed by /api/verify-token

 2. Reaching profile-setup after logging in or even edit profile enablement

+3. After clearing cookie or logout, we need to set the redux state to null as well.
+It is easily done in client side.
+Do it in server side as well.
+Otherwise, upon redirection, it directly goes to OTP input page.